 Through lectures, demonstrations, and supervised experiences as guide and traveler, this introductory level training will prepare participants to demonstrate emerging skills in:

-- Basic processing techniques (CBMT Scope of Practice II.A.1.e)
+- Basic verbal and nonverbal processing techniques (CBMT Domain II.A.1.b, II.A.5.h)

 Participants also will demonstrate basic knowledge of:

-- Clinical applications and contraindications (CBMT Scope of Practice II.B.2)
+- Clinical applications and contraindications (CBMT Domain D.4)

 Following completion of the Level I training, the therapist may facilitate relaxation experiences or simple and structured music and imagery techniques (not GIM) with peers or with those groups or individuals in a clinical setting in which the therapist has experience and for whom such an intervention is indicated.
 Satisfactory completion of this training will meet the pre-requisite for GIM Level II training and may be used toward completion of requirements for becoming a Fellow of the Association for Music and Imagery.